Cavern of Suiryu

 Chow, Gazer, Mudkin, or Explochin can cause issues while you do this, so be sure to seal off the room

-using Sand-handling beforehand - and check for traps if you want to be extra safe.
+using Sand-handling beforehand - and check for hidden traps if you want to be extra safe.

-Remember that the effect of Seewell Grass wears off when you eat a Peach Bun.
+Don't forget that Seewell Grass's effect wears off when you eat a Peach Bun.

-Mudkin's special attack lowers Shiren's attack and defense in fused form.
+Mudkin (6-11F)'s special attack lowers Kokatsu Shiren's attack and defense.

 So the idea is to intentionally get weakened by Mudkin a few times, then attack to make them multiply.